harvester/docs/docs/rancher/cloud-provider.md

   ![](assets/rke2-cloud-provider.png)

 ## Load Balancer Request Parameters
-When setting up a Kubernetes service of load balancer type, you can configure the load balancer with the service annotations.
+When setting up a Kubernetes service of load balancer type, you can configure the load balancer with the `service annotations`.

+!!!note
+    Both the `cloudprovider.harvesterhci.io/ipam` and `cloudprovider.harvesterhci.io/healthcheck-port` are required to add in the service annotation fields.

 ### IPAM
-The Harvester built-in load balancer supports both `pool` and `dhcp` mode to specify the load balancer IP by the annotation key `cloudprovider.harvesterhci.io/ipam`.
+The Harvester built-in load balancer supports both `pool` and `dhcp` mode to specify the load balancer IP by the annotation key *`cloudprovider.harvesterhci.io/ipam`.
 The value defaults to `pool`.

 - pool: You should configure an IP address pool in the Harvester in advance.
 The Harvester LoadBalancer controller will allocate an IP address from the IP address poll for the load balancer.
 Refer to the [guideline](https://github.com/kube-vip/kube-vip-cloud-provider#global-and-namespace-pools) about how to configure an IP address pool.